Wondering if your business needs an AI policy?

 However, new technology always carries new risks.
 Some are known – many are unknown.
 Notably, AI tools are primarily internet-based technologies.
 This brings some pretty serious privacy and data security implications.

-Especially with 11% of the data employees paste into ChatGPT being sensitive information.
+Especially when 11% of the data employees paste into ChatGPT is considered sensitive information.

 While generative AI can access and process large amounts of data in seconds, its online nature can potentially expose sensitive data and critical systems to cyber threats.
 Misuse, whether intentional or accidental, can lead to serious consequences.

 With these opportunities, and despite the risks, it’s no longer a question of whether your business should use AI.
-In fact, it’s likely that many in your business already are.
+It’s likely that many people in your business already are.
 A 2023 report showed that 68% of employees using generative AI did not tell their bosses.

 An image showing that 65% of employees using generative AI did so without telling their bosses.

 That’s why we’re more concerned with your business doing so responsibly and securely.
-This is why you might want to consider the inclusion of AI company policies in your business.
+This is why you might want to consider creating an AI policy for your business.

 Get Your Free Essential Eight Cyber Security Report